Overcoming the Long Horizon Barrier for Sample-Efficient Reinforcement Learning with Latent Low-Rank Structure: Main Results

+The dependence on the rank $d$ is not explicitly shown in the sample complexities stated in these theorems as it is captured by $k$, which we bound with Lemma \ref{lem:anchor_sampling} (presented later in this section).
 In the tabular setting, there always exists a $\Delta_{\min} > 0$.
-Thus, as long as $Q^*_h$ is low rank, incoherent, and well conditioned, LR-MCPI learns an optimal policy in $\Tilde{O}\left((|S|+|A|)/\Delta_{\min}^2\right)$ samples with high probability.
 This sample complexity improves upon $|S||A|$ when $\Delta_{\min}$ is greater than $|S|^{-1/2} \wedge |A|^{-1/2}$.
-When $\Delta_{\min}$ is small, if stronger low-rank assumptions also hold, then the results in Theorems \ref{thm:qnolr} and \ref{thm:tklr} may provide stronger bounds.
-Under the assumption that the action-value function is low rank for all $\eps$-optimal policies, Theorem \ref{thm:qnolr} states that Low Rank Monte Carlo Policy Iteration learns an $\eps$-optimal policy with $\Tilde{O}((|S| + |A|)H^6/\eps^2)$ samples, independent from $\Delta_{\min}$.
+When $\Delta_{\min}$ is small, if stronger low-rank assumptions also hold, then the results in Theorems \ref{thm:qnolr} and \ref{thm:tklr} below may provide stronger bounds.

+Under the assumption that the $Q_h^{\pi}$ function is low rank for all $\eps$-optimal policies, Theorem \ref{thm:qnolr} states that LR-MCPI learns an $\eps$-optimal policy with a sample complexity independent of $\Delta_{\min}$.